John P. Flynn: Military career

-He attended Armed Forces Staff College, graduating in June 1959.
+Flynn attended Armed Forces Staff College, graduating in June 1959.
 He then served as planning and programming officer, Astronautics and Missile Branch, Strategic Weapons Plans Division, Headquarters USAF in The Pentagon from July 1959 to February 1963.
 He attended the University of Maryland from February to August 1963.
 He then attended the National War College, graduating in July 1964.
 He also attended George Washington University, graduating with a degree in international relations in 1964.
 He was promoted to colonel on 1 July 1964 and then served as the deputy commander for operations, 49th Tactical Fighter Wing at Spangdahlem Air Base, West Germany, from August 1964 to June 1966, when he was appointed director of the Operational Readiness Inspection at Headquarters, United States Air Forces in Europe, Lindsey Air Station, West Germany.

-In August 1967 he was appointed deputy commander of the 388th Tactical Fighter Wing and began flying combat missions out of Korat Royal Thai Air Force Base, Thailand.
+In August 1967 Flynn was appointed deputy commander of the 388th Tactical Fighter Wing and began flying combat missions out of Korat Royal Thai Air Force Base, Thailand.
 On 27 October 1967 his F-105 Thunderchief was hit by a surface-to-air missile near Hanoi, he ejected and was captured.
 He was the highest-ranking American prisoner of war held by North Vietnam.
 Like many other prisoners Flynn endured torture and prolonged periods of solitary confinement.
 As the senior officer, Flynn assumed leadership of the American prisoners in what came to be called the 4th Allied Prisoner of War Wing.
 He was promoted to brigadier general on 1 May 1971 while in captivity, but was not advised of this promotion until after his release.
 He was released together with 107 other prisoners on 14 March 1973 as part of Operation Homecoming.
 On his release Flynn praised President Nixon and the American public who had supported the prisoners.

-After his release, he was assigned as vice commandant, Air War College in August 1973.
+After his release, Flynn was assigned as vice commandant, Air War College in August 1973.
 In February 1974 he became the commandant, Air Command and Staff College.
 He was promoted to major general on 24 April 1974 and in August 1974 was appointed commander, Air Force Military Training Center.
 He assumed the position of Inspector General of the Air Force in September 1976.
 He was promoted to lieutenant general on 17 September 1976.
 He retired from the USAF on 1 October 1978.

 Later life and death

-He died on 5 March 1997 and was buried at Fort Sam Houston National Cemetery.
+Flynn died on 5 March 1997 and was buried in Fort Sam Houston National Cemetery.